apify/apify-docs/README.md

 ### Assets

+When adding new images to articles, first compress them using [tinypng.com](https://tinypng.com).
+This will help our docs pages load faster.

 You can place assets (images for example) in any directory.
 If you want to obtain a URL, use the following tag:

 ```